Submit your Nomination for the New Orleans Chapter’s Awards!

-We were thrilled to announce the recipients of last year’s President’s, Professionalism, and Pro Bono Awards.
-The award ceremony was held at the New Orleans Chapter’s Annual Meeting and Luncheon on August 25, 2016.
+We were thrilled to announce the recipients of this year’s President’s, Professionalism, and Pro Bono Awards.
+The award ceremony will be held at the New Orleans Chapter’s Annual Meeting and Luncheon on August 17, 2017.
+Register today!

 This award was conceived in the aftermath of Hurricane Katrina, and its purpose is to recognize a lawyer for contributions to community leadership outside the practice of law.
 The award may be conferred upon an individual or upon a group led by an attorney.

 2015 Patricia A. Krebs